 Reduced prices on RHS Garden courses and workshops

 Join the RHS today and support our charity

-Keep up to date with all the news and developments as our exciting RHS garden takes shape
+All the news and developments as our exciting RHS garden has taken shape

 Our plans for RHS Garden Bridgewater are bold and ambitious.
 Help us to transform this historic site into a vibrant place where people can visit to experience the joy of plants, help their health, improve their environment and learn to grow things.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.